Module Dependency Graph

 Parameters:

-data_type (str) – The type of data.
+window_width (str) – The window width of the data in days.
 Must be one of ‘daily’, ‘7-day’, ‘14-day’, and ‘28-day’.
 If ‘7-day’, ‘14-day’, or ‘28-day’ is specified, the data will be averaged over the specified period.
 NaN values will be used for any days that do not have data.
 If present, NaN values will result in NaN values for the entire period.

 Returns: